ideless/artifact/src/ys/README.md

 > In this section, only rarity 5 artifacts are considered.

 Three statistics are considered important to the evaluation of an artifact's
-potential: **expected affix number**, **maximum affix number** and **minimum affix number**.
+potential: **average affix number**, **maximum affix number** and **minimum affix number**.
 Here "affix" refers to minor affixes because main affixes are fixed.
-As minor affix increment takes 4 possible values, the affix number of a minor affix is defined to be the ratio of its value divided by the maximum one-time increment of this minor affix.
+As minor affix increment takes 4 possible values, the affix number of a minor affix is defined to be the ratio of its value divided by the average one-time increment of this minor affix.
 The affix number of an artifact is defined to be an weighted sum of each minor affix number, given the weight of each minor affix customed by users.
 This is because certain minor affixes are considered useless while